nolife99/storybrew/README.md

 # Changes
 * update to new Roslyn version and script compiler
-* port to .NET Framework 4.8.1
+* port to .NET 7
+    - Faster single-threaded script loading
+    - Less support for multithreaded script generation
 * code formatting and optimization
 * change project to SDK-style
 * merge BrewLib to this project